Naval Air Weapons Station China Lake: Naval Ordnance Test Station (NOTS)

 Manhattan Project funding was used to construct a new airfield at NOTS, with three runways, 10000 ft, 7700 ft and 9000 ft long, each 200 ft wide to accommodate the Boeing B-29 Superfortress bomber.
 Fuel storage was provided with a capacity of 200000 usgal of gasoline and 20000 usgal of oil.
-The airfield was opened on 1 June 1945, and named Armitage Field after Navy Lieutenant John Armitage, who was killed while testing a Tiny Tim rocket at NOTS in August 1944.
+The airfield was opened on June 1, 1945, and named Armitage Field after Navy Lieutenant John Armitage, who was killed while testing a Tiny Tim rocket at NOTS in August 1944.
 Work done by Caltech at NOTS for the Manhattan Project - particularly the testing of bomb shapes dropped from B-29s - was included as part of codename Project Camel.

 In 1950, NOTS scientists and engineers developed the air-intercept missile (AIM) 9 Sidewinder, which became the world's most used and most copied air-to-air missile.
 Other rockets and missiles developed or tested at China Lake include the Mighty Mouse, Zuni, Shrike, HARM, Joint Stand-Off Weapon (JSOW) and Joint Direct Attack Munition (JDAM).

+The two Randsburg Wash Target Test Towers (Buildings 70021 and 70022) situated at 35°32′13″N 117°14′59″W are significant for their role in the naval testing of proximity or variable time (VT) fuzes, a vital element of the U.S. Navy's weapons program.
+The towers played a key role in the Cold War proximity fuze test program at the U.S. Navy's Randsburg Wash facility, a program that eventually led to the Navy adapting the use of these fuzes to guided missiles.
+The towers are important on a national level during the period of significance between 1952 and 1960; the years in which the most important achievements in the U.S. Navy's developments of the properties and attributes of proximity fuzes.
+The towers are also significant for their unique engineering achievement, as 360 foot-tall, pyramidal wood towers.
+Targets are suspended between the two towers.

-In June 1963, President John F. Kennedy visited NAWS China Lake for an air show and to see Michelson Lab.
+In June 1963, President John F. Kennedy visited NAWS China Lake for an air show and to see the Michelson Lab.

 Naval Weapons Center

 In July 1967, NOTS China Lake and the Naval Ordnance Laboratory in Corona, California, became the Naval Weapons Center.
-The Corona facilities were closed and their functions transferred to the desert in 1971.
+The Corona facilities were closed, and their functions transferred to the desert in 1971.
 In July 1979, the mission and functions of the National Parachute Test Range at Naval Air Facility El Centro were transferred to China Lake.